Consensys/security-workshop-for-devs/README.md

 ### Installing Security Tools from the Future

-In this workshop you'll get a sneak peek into the future: We'll be using Mythril Platform prototypes we built together with the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) guys, as well as the latest build of [Mythril Classic](https://github.com/ConsenSys/mythril-classic), which was we created just in time for DevCon4 under extremely stressful work conditions (in most countries this amount of workload would probably be illegal)!
+In this workshop you'll get a sneak peek into the future: We'll be using Mythril Platform prototypes we built together with the [Truffle](https://truffleframework.com) and [Guardrails](https://www.guardrails.io) guys, as well as the latest build of [Mythril Classic](https://github.com/ConsenSys/mythril-classic), which was we created just in time for DevCon4 under extremely high workload (in most countries such work conditions would be illegal)!

 If you run into any insurmountable problems ask the instructors for help.
 Some of our core devs will also be on standby on [Discord](https://discord.gg/E3YrVtG) during the workshop.